woosting/linux/contents/mbr/missingo-fix/missing-fix.md

 	bootrec /RebuildBCD
 	```

-	> Sometime you may need to change the directory from X:\Windows\System to C:\ first:
+	> NOTE: Sometime you may need to change the directory from X:\Windows\System to C:\ first:
 	> ```
 	> X:\ c:
 	> ```